Breast Pumps For Breastfeeding Moms

 We don’t recommend borrowing or purchasing a used breast pump as there is no guarantee that the breast pump is germ-free, even if you have your own parts and accessories for it.

-If you are a stay at home mom and only need to have a small amount of milk stored in the freezer for an emergency or if you need to go out for a short while, a manual pump or a single electric could be enough.
+If you are a stay at home mom and only need to have a small number of milk stored in the freezer for an emergency or if you need to go out for a short while, a manual pump or a single electric could be enough.

 Before choosing a pump, you’ll want to think about how you are going to use your new breast friend, and then consider your pump options from there.